 Most discussions focus on what happens after an accident—but the best defense is prevention.
 By adopting smart driving habits, you can minimize risks, drive more defensively, and keep yourself and your passengers safe.

-When we get behind the wheel of a motor vehicle, we are trusting that other drivers will drive in a safe manner, following the rules of the road, staying alert, and not engaging in reckless driving behaviors.
+When we get behind the wheel of a motor vehicle, we are trusting that other drivers will drive safely, follow the rules of the road, stay alert, and not engage in reckless driving behaviors.
 But that is not always the case.
 These drivers understand the risks of their behaviors but continue to drive in a dangerous manner that can cause accidents.

 Two main factors contributing to dangerous driving conditions include wet roads and lack of visibility.
 Both present winter driving hazards and are reasons for winter driving accidents.